 You can use this example if your product has some complexity embedded in it that there’s no way around.
 There are plenty of examples of such customer journeys in the B2B world, and I invite you to read this great article by Morgane Peng about complexity and design.

-The example from an Ikea store is interesting.
-It represents a physical journey in an Ikea store, and the same format is applicable to a website.
-Moreover, many businesses have hybrid experiences, online and offline, and I think this is the beginning of a good template to use for such cases.
+The example from an IKEA store is interesting.
+It represents a physical journey in an IKEA store, and the same format is applicable to a website.
+Moreover, many businesses have hybrid (or 'phygital') experiences, and I think this is the beginning of a good template to use for such cases.

 Step 7 - Use your visual map to optimize your website customer journey with your stakeholders